 The Victory Circle recognizes those who play an active support role for the University of Maryland student-athletes in their pursuit of excellence as they strive to be the very best in collegiate athletics.
 The Terrapin Club is the fundraising arm for Maryland Athletics, providing opportunities for alumni, friends, and other individuals or groups to support the Terrapins.

 The Terrapin Club’s mission is to fully fund the student-athlete experience by providing the resources necessary for over 500 student-athletes to succeed at the highest level in the classroom, in competition, and in the community.

 University of Maryland Terrapin Club

-The mission of the Maryland athletic program is to educate, develop and serve student-athletes through a culture of academic and athletic excellence.
+The mission of the Maryland athletic program is to educate, develop, and serve student-athletes through a culture of academic and athletic excellence.
 Through athletics, students develop values and skills that prepare them for life.
 The combination of a University of Maryland world-class educational and athletic experience is fundamental to a student’s development.
-This mission is carried out through many ways including funding scholarships for Maryland students through the Terrapin Club.
-Deborah Potter formerly served as the first Female President of the University of Maryland Terrapin Club and currently serves on the Board of Trustees of the University of Maryland College Park.
+This mission is carried out in many ways including funding scholarships for Maryland students through the Terrapin Club.
+Deborah Potter formerly served as the first female President of the University of Maryland Terrapin Club and currently serves on the Board of Trustees of the University of Maryland College Park.

-United States Naval Academy Sponsor Program
+United States Naval Academy’s Sponsor Program